 Eligible equipment-related receivables will include loans and leases relating to business, industrial, and farm equipment.
-Such equipment includes, but is not limited to, agricultural, construction, or manufacturing equipment; trucks other than light trucks; smaller ticket items such as communications, office, and medical equipment, computers, copiers and security systems; and equipment types that have collateralized securitized receivables in the past.
+Such equipment includes, but is not limited to, agricultural, construction, or manufacturing equipment; trucks other than light trucks; smaller ticket items such as communications, office, and medical equipment, computers, copiers and security systems; and equipment types (other than aircraft) that have collateralized equipment ABS in the past.
 The credit exposures underlying an eligible equipment ABS may include a mixture of loans and leases on a mixture of types of equipment.